 In September 2022, the IASB issued amendments to IFRS 16 "Leases" which clarify how a seller-lessee subsequently evaluates sales and leaseback transactions that meet the requirements of IFRS 15 to be accounted for as a sale.
 The amendments apply to financial years beginning on or after 1 January 2024 with early adoption permitted.
 The amendment is not expected to have a significant impact on the Group's consolidated financial statements.
-These amendments still need to be endorsed by the EU.
+These amendments were adopted by the EU with the Commission Regulation (EU) 2023/2579 of 20 November 2023.
+The Regulation was published in the Official Gazette L Series of 9 November 2023.